 1. Admire Devon’s cutest cottages and life in the slow, steep lane

-The no car policy of Clovelly only adds to the relaxed feel.
+The no-car policy of Clovelly only adds to the relaxed feel.
 However, this was originally due to steep, dangerous slopes rather than any desire for pedestrianization.
-These same slopes mean that the best way of getting supplies about is by sledge!
+These same slopes mean that the best way of getting supplies about is by sled!
 These are not for tourists’ benefit, but a long-standing practical solution for the people of Clovelly.

 2. Meet the Clovelly Donkeys